UdacityMobileWebScholarship/just-notes/README.md

 Follow these steps to contribute to this repository:
 - Fork the repository
 - Clone your forked repository
-- Create a feature branch from `development` branch and work on it
+- Create a feature branch from `master` and work on it
 - Commit the changes to your feature branch
-- Submit a PR to the `development` branch of this repository (Please don't submit to the `master`)
+- Submit a PR to the `master` branch of this repository
 - People in the community can review your code (And so can you for other's PRs)
-- Once approved, it will be merged with the `development` branch
+- Once approved, it will be merged with the `master` branch
-- On our release cycle, changes from `development` will be merged to `master`.
+- On our release cycle, changes from `master` will be merged to `release`.

 ## Raising an issue
 To raise an issue, please provide us with as much detail as possible.